 Food on the Illinois Zephyr

-On this train, you can buy or bring food in the cafe car, which offers a variety of hot and cold meals, snacks, and hot, cold, and adult beverages.
+On this train, you can buy or bring food in the cafe car, which offers a variety of hot and cold meals, snacks, and hot, cold, and alcoholic beverages.

 You can consume your purchases in the cafe or at your seat.

-Conductors and the cafe car attendant will let you know when it is open and where it is located, generally at one end of the train.
+Conductors and the cafe car attendant will inform you when it is open and where it is located, typically at one end of the train.

 Bringing Food On The Illinois Zephyr